LordGiampiendos/LLM-fine-tuning-UniQA/README.md

 pip install package_name
 ```

-You could also create a virtual environment in python by venv or conda:
+You could also create a virtual environment in python by venv or conda (I used Windows):

 ### Venv:
 ```bash